tasmota/docs/docs/HASPmota.md

 Example: `"obj":"lv_wifi_graph"` will trigger the followin:
 - `import lv_wifi_graph`
 - instanciation of `lv_wifi_graph(parent)` object
-- if successful, it can be used like a typical OpenHASP object
+- if successful, it can be used like a typical HASPmota object

 ### Attributes